YinYuzhongzhong/YinYuzhongzhong.github.io/_pages/about.md

 &nbsp;&nbsp;&nbsp;Outside of academics, also enjoy read, music and travel.Like reading Science Fiction, currently learn to play the violin, and favorite piece is 《起风了》.
 I aspire to travel through the vast and beautiful landscapes, to witness the wonders of the world, and to bear witness to the miracles of life...

 &nbsp;&nbsp;&nbsp;This land is filled with countless tragedies.
-I wish to contribute my modest strength to transform this not-so-beautiful world into the way I desire...
+I wish to contribute my modest strength to transform this not-so-beautiful world into the way I desire...A scientist, as they are called, is a noble being who illuminates the entire world.

 Basic Information